CesiumGS/cesium-native/README.md

 # Cesium Native

-Cesium Native is a set of C++ libraries for 3D geosaptial, including:
+Cesium Native is a set of C++ libraries for 3D geospatial, including:

 * [3D Tiles](https://github.com/CesiumGS/3d-tiles) runtime streaming
 * lightweight glTF serialization and deserialization, and